Rubus armeniacus: Management

-The plant’s many means of asexual reproduction make it among the most difficult to control weeds in a home garden or small property management context.
-Cutting the canes to the ground, or burning thickets of Rubus armeniacus are ineffective removal strategies.
+The plant's many means of asexual reproduction make it among the most difficult to control weeds in a home garden or small property management context.
+Cutting the canes to the ground, or burning thickets of R. armeniacus are ineffective removal strategies.
 The best practices for removal include digging up the rhizomes and connecting underground structures, and herbicides.
-Broken roots can resprout, making manual removal extra labor-intensive.
+Broken roots can resprout, making manual removal difficult.

-Nonetheless, the plant rarely impedes large-scale construction or agricultural practices, since tillage, cutting, and other means of mechanical removal are sufficient to destroy a single generation of plants.
-Many people derive pleasure from picking the berries, and the brambles provide a habitat for animals.
+The plant rarely impedes large-scale construction or agricultural practices, since tillage, cutting, and other means of mechanical removal are sufficient to destroy a single generation of plants.

 Cultivation

-Berry crop
+Fruit crop

-An example of the drupes, showing both unripe (green then red) and two ripe drupes.

-The species was introduced to Europe in 1835 and to Australia and North America in 1885.
-It was valued for its edible fruit, similar to that of common blackberries (e.g. Rubus fruticosus) but larger and sweeter, making it a more attractive species for both domestic and commercial fruit production.
-The immature fruits are smaller, red, and hard with a much more sour taste.
+The species was probably introduced to Europe in 1835 and to Australia and North America in 1885.
+It is valued for its edible fruit, similar to that of common blackberries (e.g. Rubus fruticosus) but larger and sweeter, making it a more attractive species for both domestic and commercial fruit production.
+The immature fruit is smaller, red, and hard with a much more sour taste.
 The cultivars Himalayan Giant and Theodore Reimers are commonly planted.
-Rubus armeniacus was used in the cultivation of the Marionberry cultivar of blackberry.
+Rubus armeniacus was used in the development of the marionberry cultivar of blackberry.

 Cover

-When established for several years, if left alone Rubus armeniacus can grow into a large cluster of canes.
-These thickets can provide good nesting grounds for birds, and help to provide places to rest/hide for other slightly larger mammals, such as rabbits, squirrels, and beavers.
-While areas with R. armeniacus provide good sources for bird nests, birds prefer areas with more natural/native plants when given the option.
+When established for several years and if left alone, Rubus armeniacus can grow into a large cluster of canes.
+These thickets can provide good nesting grounds for birds, and help to provide places to rest/hide for other larger mammals, such as rabbits, squirrels, and beavers.
+While areas with R. armeniacus provide good sources for bird nests, birds in regions where it is a non-native invasive species may prefer areas with more natural/native plants when given the option.